shiyis/nlpwshiyi/modules/3c-roberta.md

-Certainly!
+## RoBERTa or
 Let's start with the basic components and concepts of RoBERTa:

 ### 1. Self-Attention Mechanism:
 The self-attention mechanism in RoBERTa allows the model to weigh the importance of different words in a sentence when encoding them into contextual embeddings.
 It computes attention scores between all pairs of words in a sentence.